 Be clear of your own red lines

 Thirdly, draw clear lines when it comes to deliberate body language.
 For me, personally, a hug is something intimate that I share with close family and I cannot bring myself to hug colleagues – which was a huge problem when I worked in a Spanish company.
 It was something that was so important that I became known as ‘the one who doesn’t hug’ – even before people knew my name.
 Personal space and physical contact are such sensitive areas, that it is extremely important that you are clear what you are comfortable with and that you ask permission before initiating contact with others.

 And finally, do your cultural research.
 There is a clear difference in approaches that can be mapped on an explicit – implicit scale.
 Explicit communicators put much more emphasis on the words said; they are more direct and use more words.
 Implicit communicators rely much more on context – including body language – to fill out meaning.
 For implicit communicators, the gaps between words and the context defines the precise meanings.

 Everything we do is communication: without effective communication, business is impossible.
 We do ourselves a disservice if we don’t interpret correctly part of the message.
 Body language is important – it may not be exactly 80% of the meaning, but it’s certainly significant enough to be worth examining more closely.

 The Chinese character for the word ‘listen’ is an amalgamation of, among other things, the words for eyes, ears and heart.
 The word ‘eyes’ is the clue: watching a person’s body language and facial expressions, as well as listening to the words they say, will give you a far more realistic picture of what they mean, and this meaning varies dramatically between cultures.

-WRITTEN BY SUE BRYANT
+WRITTEN BY MATTHEW MACLACHLAN